Henn GmbH

-Henn is an international architecture firm based in Munich, Berlin and Beijing.
+Henn is an international architecture firm based in Munich, Germany.
 It draws on expertise in the fields of work space, work culture, education and research, as well as in production and master planning, and is best known for its office buildings and industrial structures.
 Since 2021, the company has been run by Martin Henn, the grandson of its founder, in conjunction with three other managing directors and seventeen partners.
 A total of 380 employees work in the fields of architecture, interior design, planning and engineering.